dccp/zeppelin/README.md

     $ npm start

 Success!
-Node is running on localhost:8000, and expects eth/AZ on localhost:8080.
+Node is running on localhost:8000, and expects Etherum JSON-RPC on localhost:8545.

 ## Check the status of a mini-Zeppelin
 The status is available on http://zep.qng.se.